XTO Energy also recently signed onto the Environmental Partnership, a new industry program to reduce emissions from natural gas and oil production.

 XTO’s methane reduction program includes a commitment to using low-emission technologies to improve the environmental performance of our operations, particularly as we expand operations in the Midland and Delaware basins.
-A leading opportunity includes incorporating compressed air instead of natural gas to operate pneumatic controllers for new tank batteries and satellites.
+A leading opportunity includes incorporating compressed air instead of natural gas to operate pneumatic controllers for new tank batteries.
 Other opportunities include expanded use of vapor recovery units, supervisory control and data acquisition monitoring of operating systems, and continued moving to centralized designs for our tank batteries and controls.

 Research and advancing methane emissions technology: